 The ECHA is the driving force behind the implementation of the EU’s pioneering chemicals legislation, REACH.
 The agency focuses on ensuring that chemicals are used in a secure and responsible manner for the good of public health and the environment.

 In Norway, the Ministry of the Environment, through the Climate and Pollution Agency (Klif), is the national contact point for the ECHA.
-The Division of Environmental Medicine at the Norwegian Institute of Public Health performs chemical assessments, classification, labelling and risk assessment at the request of the Climate and Pollution Agency.
-In addition, researchers from the institute participate as specialist advisors in ECHA expert groups along with experts from the Climate and Pollution Agency.
+The Norwegian Institute of Public Health performs chemical assessments, classification, labelling and risk assessment at the request of the Climate and Pollution Agency.
+In addition, researchers from the institute participate as specialist advisers in ECHA expert groups along with experts from the Climate and Pollution Agency.